-If the units of the keyword value are specified in the comment of the header keyword, it is recommended recommended that the units string be enclosed in square brackets (i.e., enclosed by '[' and ']') at the beginning of the comment field, separated from the slash ('/' /') comment field delimiter by a single space character.
+If the units of the keyword value are specified in the comment of the header keyword, it is recommended that the units string be enclosed in square brackets (i.e., enclosed by '[' and ']') at the beginning of the comment field, separated from the slash ('/') comment field delimiter by a single space character.
 An example, using a non-standard keyword, is

-EXPTIME = 1200. / sexposure time in secondsEXPTIME = 1200. / [s] exposure time in seconds

-This widespread, but optionaloptional, practice suggests that square brackets shouldshould be used in comment fields only for this purpose.
-Nonetheless, software should notshould not depend on units being expressed in this fashion within a keyword comment, and software should notshould not depend on any string within square brackets in a comment field containing a proper units string.
+EXPTIME = 1200. / [s] exposure time in seconds This widespread, but optional, practice suggests that square brackets should be used in comment fields only for this purpose.
+Nonetheless, software should not depend on units being expressed in this fashion within a keyword comment, and software should not depend on any string within square brackets in a comment field containing a proper units string.